Traversable Wormhole Solutions in massive $F(T)$ gravity: Physical features and comparisons between cases

-For new teleparallel $F(T)$ solutions, we separate the cosmological fluid contribution plot from the massive and geometry terms.
-We highlight the massive term contributions from the other terms of the teleparallel $F(T)$ solutions in fig. \ref{figure2}.
-But the cosmological fluid contributions to solutions for non-interacting fluid with the massive solitons are easy to study and already used in the recent literature of teleparallel gravity \cite{nonvacSSpaper,nonvacKSpaper}.
-This is a first common point with the recent results of teleparallel solutions for DE sources, whether the DE is defined as a cosmological fluid and/or a scalar field source \cite{nonvacSSpaper,scalarfieldSSpaper}.
+In Figs. \ref{figure1}--\ref{figure1b} we depict the $K_3$ massive function, expressed as a function of $T$.
+Then in Fig. \ref{figure2} we separate the cosmological fluid contribution from the massive and geometry terms, and we highlight the massive term contributions from the other terms of the teleparallel $F(T)$ solutions.
+Note that the cosmological fluid contributions to solutions for non-interacting fluid with the massive gravitons have been studied in \cite{nonvacSSpaper,nonvacKSpaper}.
 The constant redshift case can be used as a reference case for comparison tasks.
-We can see on figs. \ref{figure1} and \ref{figure2} that power-law redshift cases solutions found in section \ref{sect6} lead to the same family curves of solutions.
-This is also the case for the logarithmic solutions of uniform pressure case.
-But for general massive solutions, the source term $K_3(T)$ will be different between cases $a=-1$ and $a=-2$, due to the CLs solutions in Section \ref{sect3}.
+As we can see in Figs. \ref{figure1} to \ref{figure2a}, the power-law redshift solutions found in section \ref{sect6} lead to the same family of curves of solutions.
+This is also the case for the logarithmic solutions of the uniform pressure case.
+However, for general massive solutions, the source term $K_3(T)$ will be different between the cases $a=-1$ and $a=-2$.